CodeURJC-DAW-2020-21/webapp9/README.md

 **Advanced query or algorithm:**

-- Based on the user's purchases, related merchandising will appear at the top of the list.
+- Based on the events that the user has liked, those events which users similar to him have also liked will appear first.